 All of the above suggests that buying a diesel car for mainly city driving is not a great idea.
 However, it also depends on your overall mileage and how much load (passengers, luggage, trailers, etc) you are putting on the car.
 The very broad advice usually given around the industry is that an annual mileage of over 10,000 miles/year over 3 years is about the threshold for choosing a diesel car over a similar petrol one.
 However, it also depends on the type of car you are looking at, how long you’re planning to keep it, what sort of deals you can get on one or the other, and so on.

 Was this article useful?
-Please take a moment to rate it below, and share it with your friends via Facebook, Twitter or LinkedIn.
-Thank you
+Please take a moment to share it with your friends via Facebook, Twitter or LinkedIn.
+Thank you :)

 Fuel economy: petrol or diesel?
 “Should I buy a car with a petrol or diesel engine?”
 Well, there’s no simple answer; it depends on a number of factors.
 In this blog, we explore this in more detail.